fallanic/cheers/README.md

 ## Roadmap

-- Option to use request instead of curl
 - ~~Option to change the user agent~~
-- Command line tool
+- ~~Command line tool~~
+- ~~Unit tests~~
+- Array of URLs
+- Start from sitemap
 - Website pagination
+- Option to use request instead of curl
 - Option to use a headless browser
-- ~~Unit tests~~

 ## Contributors